malessandrini/boswars-user-manual/boswars-manual-en.md

 For every kind of resource you can see the amount you are producing (plus sign), the amount you are consuming (minus sign) and the stocked supply (stocking is only possible if you have at least one [vault](#vault-v)).

-Reources are consumed when your engineers are building things or when your factories are producing units.
-If the supply is not enough for the demand, production of units and structures will slow down.
+Resources are consumed when your engineers are building things or when your factories are producing units.
+If the supply is not enough for the demand, production of units and structures will slow down or even stop.

-Let's explain how to collect the two kind of resources.
+Let's explain in greater detail how to collect the two kind of resources.

 ## Energy